 - The passenger in a car or taxi

 - Bus driver or passenger

 This list is not exhaustive, so do not worry if your accident is not included.
-If you have been injured in an accident that wasn’t your fault, call us on 0121 565 4317 or use our online claims form to find out whether you may be able to bring a non fault accident claim.
+If you suffer injury in an accident that wasn’t your fault, call us.
+Dial 0121 565 4317 or use our online claims form to make a claim.

 How Do I Start A Non Fault Accident Claim?